 At the GSB, you will learn from world-class faculty, guest lecturers, and industry experts.
 In their curriculum, Stanford employs case studies, lectures, small-group seminars, simulations, prototyping, role-playing scenarios, hands-on experiences, project-based courses, and multifunctional scenarios.
 You will also collaborate with a diverse and talented group of classmates.

 Interested in some of the business classes at Stanford?
 Read this article from a GSB MBA: The 5 Best Classes at Stanford's Graduate School of Business.

-Here’s a more detailed breakdown of the curriculum:
+Here’s a more detailed breakdown of a sample Stanford 4 year plan and Stanford MBA curriculum:

 First Year, Autumn Quarter

 First of all, Stanford employs a quarter system.
 That means your classes will be 10 weeks long, and you’ll have three quarters per year: Fall, Winter, and Spring.
 The quarter system maximizes the number of classes you’re able to take during your two-year MBA experience and ensures a diverse breadth of knowledge.

 In your first quarter at the GSB, you’ll build your general and functional management skills, exercise leadership, and gain global experience.
 All of the classes this first quarter are required.